abenkoula71/indian-food-react/README.md

 The page will reload if you
 You will also see any lint errors
 Launches the test runner in the intractive wa
-See the section about [running
+See the section about [runnin
 It correctly bundles React in produconode and optimze bld frth The build is minified and th
 Your app is read to behu.o/eate-rc-ap/doc/deplyment) formore ifrmat